Web3Dave/moki-sdk/src/README.md

 ## Documentation

-Head over to [docs.moki.network](https://docs.moki.network/moki-network/overview) to get started and learn more about Moki.
+Head over to [the docs](https://docs.moki.network/moki-network/overview) to get started and learn more about Moki.